sosina14/sosina14/README.md

 # Hi there 🙋‍♀️, I'm Sosina! 👋

 🥰 Welcome to my GitHub profile!
-I'm passionate about software development and always eager to learn new technologies and improve my skills.
+I'm passionate about software development and always eager to learn new technologies and improve my skls.

 ## 🚀 About Me